How Did I Get Cockroaches?

 There are 51 different species around the world, only 3 are found in the US.
 The German roach is 5/8 of an inch long and brown in color, with 2 dark longitudinal lines on the pronotum.
 The male has a more slender abdomen.
 They can live about 200 days.
 The female can produce 7 egg capsules off 1 breeding, and each one can contain up to 48 larvae per capsule.
 This roach is well-traveled and lives inside structures, only being brought in through appliances, boxes, furniture, and even on a person’s clothing.
 They prefer dark tight spaces and have aversion to light.
 They are usually nocturnal but can be seen during the day in places that have high populations.
 They have wings but do not fly.

-We offer cockroach removal services in Clearwater, Largo, Madeira Beach, North Redington Beach, Palm Harbor, St. Pete Beach, Tarpon Springs, Treasure Island, and other surrounding areas.
+We offer cockroach removal services in Belleair Shore, Clearwater, Clearwater Beach, Indian Rocks Beach, Indian Shores, Largo, Madeira Beach, North Redington Beach, Palm Harbor, St. Pete Beach, Tarpon Springs, Treasure Island, and other surrounding areas.
 Give us a call today!

 Our Promise To You